Larne Lifeboat Station

 Larne Lifeboat Station is located at Olderfleet Road, in Larne, a port town in County Antrim, sitting on the eastern entrance to Larne Lough, on the east coast of Northern Ireland.

 A lifeboat station was first established at Larne on 26 December 1994 by the Royal National Lifeboat Institution (RNLI).

-The station currently operates the All-weather lifeboat, 14-30 Dr. John McSparran (ON 1246), on station since 2000, and the smaller Inshore lifeboat, Terry (D-783), on station since 2015.
+The station currently operates the All-weather lifeboat, 13-58 Machiko Nancy (ON 1365), on station since 2026, and the smaller Inshore lifeboat, Terry (D-783), on station since 2015.

 History

 At the annual meeting of the RNLI on 18 May 1995 at the Barbican Center in London, it was announced that 10 stations had been established in the previous year.
 It was felt that one place had particular need for the placement of a lifeboat, which was at Larne in Northern Ireland.
 The station at Larne was established with the arrival of the Inshore lifeboat Michel Philippe Wolvers (D-326) on 26 September 1994.